What is prostate cancer?

 - pain with ejaculation

-Prostate cancer can develop for months or years before it begins causing symptoms for some men.
+In some men, prostate cancer can develop for months or years before it begins causing symptoms.
+That’s why regular cancer screenings are important.

 The following factors increase a man’s risk of prostate cancer: